—Setting Our Sights on the Automotive Market, with its Growing Electronification—

-I thank our shareholders for their strong support, and report here on the financial results for our 71st fiscal year ending March 31, 2017.
+I thank our shareholders for their strong support, and report here on the financial results for our 72nd fiscal year ended March 31, 2018.

 Distributing returns on profits to our shareholders is, of course, a management priority.
-But while our basic policy is to maintain a consolidated dividend payout ratio of 30%, we must also take into consideration interim forecasts, investment strategies, and cash flow conditions.
-At the end of this fiscal year, this has brought us to a dividend of 10 yen per share.
+While our basic policy is to maintain a consolidated dividend payout ratio of 30%, we must also take into consideration cash flow conditions based on interim forecasts and investment strategies.
+At the end of the fiscal year under review, this has brought us to a dividend of 40 yen per share.

-This is in addition to the 10 yen per share dividend for our consolidated second quarter; the result of major losses in loan receivables from a construction material manufacturer in China.
-Together, this brings the final dividend per share to 20 yen.
+This is in addition to the 25 yen per share dividend for our consolidated second quarter.
+Together, this brings the final dividend per share to 65 yen.

 We ask for your continued understanding and support.